michaelficarra/CoffeeScriptRedux/README-ES6.md

    already call super, we will insert a `super()` call to make your class legal.

+ - if you call `super` in a function that's not inside a class definition, and try to attach that function to a class and use it, the `super` is not going to work.

  - In CoffeeScript, a parameter's default value is used if the given value is `null` or `undefined`.
 In ES6, a parameter's default value is only used if the given value is `undefined`.